skip to main content

 Credit: Makhno Studio

-local identity in interiors
+local identity in designed spaces

 The willingness to build local identity can inform design at all levels.

-Block of flats made of wood timber with plants on each balcony.
+Wood building with plants on each balcony.

 Credit: Studio Abstract